 Where to Sleep

-Roma-Modena is an easy trip.
-By rail, it’s approximately three hours – two hours and change on a high speed train, switching to a 25-minute regional train at Bologna Centrale.
-By car is a different journey, a somewhat scenic four hours and more sprawl up the A1 autostrada, and we choose a morning drive to avoid Modena’s notorious nebbia, a thick fog that practically hides the city from view.
+Driving to Modena is a different journey, a somewhat scenic four hours and more sprawl up the A1 autostrada, if you’re coming from Rome.
+Or a quick drive from Milan or Florence.
+Remember to avoid arriving in the early morning hours because that when Modena’s notorious nebbia, a thick fog, hides the city from view.